deis/k8s-claimer/README.md

 - The server couldn't communicate with the Kubernetes Master to get the service object
 - The server couldn't communicate with the GKE API
-- The annotations on the service object were malformed
 - A cluster was available, but the new lease information couldn't be saved
 - An expired lease exists but it points to a non-existent cluster
 - The lease was succesful but the response body couldn't be rendered